marcindulak/gpaw-on-aws/README.md

 The results from various types of AWS instances are compared to the results (labeled as Niflheim) collected on Intel(R) Xeon(R) CPU E5-2670 0 @ 2.60GHz nodes, 16 CPU cores per node, connected by an QDR Infiniband network belonging to the https://wiki.fysik.dtu.dk/niflheim/ cluster.
-GPAW on AWS is the standard package available in the EPEL repository built against openblas-0.2.14 and openmpi-1.8.1, while GPAW of Nilfheim uses openblas-0.2.13 and openmpi-1.6.3.
+GPAW installed on AWS is the standard package available in the EPEL repository built against openblas-0.2.14 and openmpi-1.8.1, while GPAW of Nilfheim uses openblas-0.2.13 and openmpi-1.6.3.
 Both builds use the same gcc-4.4.7.
 Note that the benchmarks were run 3 times, and the best (fastest) run was taken, due to variations of running time on Linux cluster clusters.

-It is difficult to compare the performance of the Niflheim's xeon16 nodes to the AWS instances.
+It is difficult to compare the performance of the Niflheim's xeon16 nodes to the AWS instances directly.
 The most similar instance to Niflheim's xeon16 is the m3.2xlarge one, but it has 8 instead of 16 cores and the cpu clock of 2.5 instead of 2.6 GHz.
 The performance achieved by two m3.2xlarge instances (16 cores) is almost two times lower compared to Niflheim.